 COP-28 Significant Targets for Waste Management Sector

 There were many ideas, initiatives and commitments developed and announced during COP28, from several different sectors, some of them, reaching a kind of engagement and consensus for the first time.
-For the waste sector, for example, there were quite important initiatives announced during COP28, such as:

 >> Low-CH4 initiative aiming to reduce CH4 emissions focusing on lowering organic waste.